cosmocer/cavsiopy/README.md

 5. Calculation of the distance between the spacecraft and a designated point on the ground
 6. Calculation of the line-of-sight direction vector from the spacecraft to the ground point
 7. Transformation routines for the transformations between GEI J2K, ECEF, NED, NEC, ICRF, ITRF reference frames.
-8. Visualization of spacecraft and instrument direction in 2D and 3D (simple or overlaid on geographical regions of the Earth below the satellite trajectory).
+8. Visualization of spacecraft and instrument direction in 2D and 3D (overlaid on geographic map).
 9. Rotation matrices for rotations by x, y, z axes

 The pointing direction vectors can be obtained in GEI J2K, ECEF, NED, NEC, ICRF, ITRF.

-## Requirements:
+## Dependencies:
-numpy, matplotlib, astropy, cartopy, geopy, h5py
+numpy, matplotlib, astropy, geopy, h5py, cartopy, pysofa

 ## Installation:
+It is strongly suggested to install cavsiopy in a separate environment.

+numpy, matplotlib, astropy, geopy, h5py can be installed using pip install -r requirements.txt

 before installing requirements: cartopy requires the below for pip sudo apt -y install libgeos-dev conda install -c conda-forge cartopy